pyblosxom/pyblosxom/docs/source/deploy_cgi.rst

 allow you to use a variety of markups for writing blog entries.
 See the documentation on Writing Entries for more information.

+If you're reading this documentation online, then it is :ref:`here <writing-entries>`.

 Advanced Installation
 =====================